Degree-targeted cascades in modular, degree-heterogeneous networks: Problem Statement

 A few properties to note about these dynamics: \begin{enumerate} \item Most importantly, there is an absorbing state, in contrast with other work analyzing binary state approximations of population dynamics in mutualistic ecosystems \cite{Campbell2010,Campbell2012}.
 This also rules out the possibility of compensatory perturbations \cite{Motter2004,Cornelius2013,Sahasrabudhe2011}, because activating more nodes will never decrease the number of nodes that are eventually activated.

-\item We assume that all nodes update their state at the same time.
+\item We consider the limit where all nodes update their state at the same time.
 Because the dynamics are monotonic (i.e. an active node never becomes inactive), the eventual state of the system is independent of the order in which nodes are updated.
 Therefore we choose to update all nodes in synchrony and focus on the eventual steady state and not on the dynamics leading towards it.

 \item The threshold $\theta$ is here assumed to be the same for all nodes.
-In general $\theta$ may vary from node to node, and can be assigned at random. \end{enumerate} This dynamic can happen on any network; we will focus on the modular and degree-heterogeneous networks described in \autoref{sec:network_model}.
+In general $\theta$ may vary from node to node, and can be assigned at random. \end{enumerate} This dynamic can happen on any network; we will focus on the modular and degree-heterogeneous networks described in Sec. \ref{sec:network_model}.